2014–15 NFL playoffs: NFC: Green Bay Packers 26, Dallas Cowboys 21

 Green Bay was forced to punt on the opening drive of the second half, but on Dallas' ensuing possession Julius Peppers forced a fumble by DeMarco Murray which was recovered by Jones at the Dallas 44-yard line.
 Lacy then ran for 29 yards to the 16-yard line before Rodgers hit Davante Adams to get inside the 10-yard line.
 T. J. Lang, however, was called for unnecessary roughness and Green Bay was unable to convert a third and 16 and settled for a Crosby 30-yard field goal.
 Romo then threw a 20-yard pass to Dez Bryant and a 15-yard pass to Witten before Murray rushed for 26 yards to the Green Bay 1-yard line and scored a touchdown on the next play to make the score 21–13.
 On Green Bay's ensuing drive Rodgers converted a third down with a 16-yard pass to Adams, hit Cobb for a 26-yard gain, then on third and 15 connected with Adams for a 46-yard touchdown to get within one entering the fourth quarter.
 After a Dallas punt, Rodgers completed seven consecutive passes including a 13-yard touchdown to Richard Rodgers.
 The two-point conversion attempt, however, was unsuccessful, and Green Bay led 26–21 with 9:10 remaining.
 Driving into Green Bay territory, Romo completed a 9-yard pass to Cole Beasley to set up a fourth and 2 from Green Bay's 32-yard line.
 The Cowboys attempted a pass play on fourth and 2 to Bryant, which was initially ruled a completion.
-However, Packers coach Mike McCarthy challenged the ruling on the field, initiating an instant replay review of the call by referee Gene Steratore and other officials.
+However, Packers head coach Mike McCarthy challenged the ruling on the field, initiating an instant replay review of the call by referee Gene Steratore and other officials.
 After the play was reviewed, the ruling was changed to an incomplete pass because Bryant did not maintain control of the ball after it hit the ground.
 This was a very controversial call.
 In March 2018, the NFL created a new rule under which this would have been a catch.
 Three years later the NFL announced that in fact Bryant completed the catch.
 "According to New York Giants owner and NFL competition committee member, John Mara, the league reached a unanimous agreement that it should be ruled a completion in the future.
 They've also acknowledged that it's time to create a clear definition of what a catch is to prevent further confusion."